Mário Carrascalão: East Timorese independence

-Mário Viegas Carrascalão emerged as a key political figure in East Timor's transition from Indonesian occupation to full independence.
+Carrascalão emerged as a key political figure in East Timor's transition from Indonesian occupation to full independence.
 He served as the Speaker of the National Council within the transitional government, as well as the Vice President of the National Council of Timorese Resistance.

 In 2000, Carrascalão founded the new Social Democratic Party (SDP) and became the fledgling party's leader.
 He entered government after East Timor's full independence in 2002.

 On March 5, 2009, Prime Minister Xanana Gusmão appointed Carrascalão as deputy prime minister of management and state administration within the IV Constitutional Government as part of a cabinet reshuffle.
 Carrascalão's Social Democratic Party (SDP), which he headed, was a member of Gusmão's governing coalition.
 The partnership between Prime Minister Gusmão and Deputy Prime Minister Carrascalão lasted until September 8, 2009, when Carrascalão resigned as deputy prime minister.
 In his resignation letter to Gusmão, Carrascalão lambasted the coalition government for failing to purchase construction supplies from a supplier he had recommended.
 Gusmão's government retorted that Carrascalão's preferred company would not have been able to fulfill the order and asked Carrascalão to retract his accusation.
 Carrascalão refused, writing, "At the age of 73, this is the first time anyone has ever called me stupid or a liar...My response is to resign from my position of deputy prime minister."

-He published an autobiography, "Timor – Before the Future", in 2006.

-President Taur Matan Ruak awarded the Collar of the Order of Timor-Leste, the nation's highest honor, in recognition of his service on May 18, 2017.
+Carrascalão published an autobiography, "Timor – Before the Future", in 2006.
+President Taur Matan Ruak awarded him the Collar of the Order of Timor-Leste, the nation's highest honor, in recognition of his service on May 18, 2017.